 History of Art

-Lectures and seminars take place in the Department of History of Art, 10 minutes walk from Christ’s, and – in the first year, especially – on site in colleges, chapels, libraries, museums and conservation studios in and around Cambridge.
-In addition, students’ written work is discussed at weekly supervisions (small groups of 2 to 3 students), and regular term-time meetings are held with the College’s Director of Studies.
+Your lectures and seminars take place in the Department of History of Art (10 mins walk from Christ’s) and – especially in first year – on site in colleges, chapels, libraries, museums and conservation studios around Cambridge.

 "It’s worth remembering when considering this course that art can, of course, be very broadly defined"

 Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
 If you're applying from outside the UK, please read our international students section.

 If you are applying this year for October 2022 (or deferred Oct 23) please go to the information in the current applicants section.

 This is an academic course, so although practical artistic skills may help your understanding of media and technique, they’re not essential.
 There are no required subjects.
 We recommend you study subjects such as the following to A-level (or equivalent):